Latest News

 India's imports from Qatar of liquefied gas have been affected by the U.S.-Israeli war against Iran.

-After some vessels were damaged by the fallout of the U.S. and Israeli?attacks against Iran, the transit of 'oil' and LNG through Strait of Hormuz has been brought to a halt.
+After some vessels were 'hit', the fallout from U.S. and Israeli attacks on Iran has caused the transit of LNG through the Strait of Hormuz.

-GAIL announced that, as of March 4, the allocation of LNG to GAIL from Petronet has been reduced from a maximum of 0 tonnes.
+GAIL announced that, as of March '4, the allocation of LNG to GAIL from Petronet has been reduced to zero.
+The potential impact due to the force majeure cannot be quantified.

-GAIL said that LNG from other suppliers and sources is not currently affected, in a stock exchange statement.
+GAIL said that LNG from other suppliers and sources is not affected at this time, according to a stock exchange statement.

 Petronet LNG is India's largest gas importer.
-It issued a notice of force majeure to its supplier QatarEnergy and to local buyers such as GAIL and Indian oil?Corp after?its LNG tanks were unable reach the LNG loading facility at Ras Laffan.
+It issued a notice of force majeure to its supplier QatarEnergy and local buyers such as GAIL?and Indian Oil Corp. after its LNG tanks were unable reach the LNG loading facility at Ras Laffan.

-According to government statistics, India imported 27 million metric tonnes of LNG in 2024/25.
+According to government statistics, India imported 27 millions metric tons LNG in 2024/25.
 This is about half its total gas consumption.
 Qatar is the largest supplier of LNG.
-Sethuraman N R; Tom Hogue, Editor.

 (source: Reuters)